melezhik/swat/README.md

 # Settings merge algorithm

-Swat applies settings in order for every route:
+Thus swat applies settings in order for every route:

 - Home directory settings are applied if exist.
 - Project based settings are applied if exist.